A topic from the subject of Thermodynamics in Chemistry.

 Applications

-• Chemical engineering: Designing industrial processes.
+• Chemical engineering: Designing and optimizing industrial chemical processes, considering energy efficiency and equilibrium.

 Conclusion